tbenavi1/RetroDetector/docs/source/installation.rst

    export PATH=/user/software/minimap2:$PATH
    export PATH=/user/software/bwa:$PATH

-Next, you will need to install SAMtools.
-Please follow the instructions `here <http://www.htslib.org/download/>`_ to download and install the latest version of SAMtools and HTSlib.
+Next, you will need to install Samtools.
+RetroDetector requires the Samtools consensus command, which was Please follow the instructions `here <http://www.htslib.org/download/>`_ to download and install the latest version of SAMtools and HTSlib.
 HTSlib is required in order to use bgzip.
 For example, if your software directory is /user/software, you could run the following (for SAMtools 1.15.1):

 .. code-block:: console